Herbed Turkey with Citrus Dressing Recipe

 - 4. With fingers, carefully loosen skin from the turkey breast; rub half of the butter under the skin.
 Sprinkle skin with salt mixture.
 Melt remaining butter; drizzle over turkey.
 Skewer turkey openings; tie drumsticks together.
 Place breast side up on a rack in a roasting pan.

-- 5. Bake at 325° for 3-3/4 to 4 hours or until a meat thermometer reads 180° and 165° for the stuffing, basting occasionally with pan drippings.
+- 5. Bake at 325° for 3-3/4 to 4 hours or until a thermometer reads 180° and 165° for the stuffing, basting occasionally with pan drippings.
 (Cover loosely with foil if turkey browns too quickly.)

 - 6. Bake additional stuffing, covered, for 20-30 minutes.
 Uncover; bake 10 minutes longer or until lightly browned.
 Cover turkey and let stand for 20 minutes before removing stuffing and carving.
 Yield: 14-16 servings.